open-feature/java-sdk-contrib/tools/tck/README.md

 ### What the envelope is for

 A Messages stream cannot say what it was a test *of*.
-The envelope carries the four things no standard results format identifies:
+The envelope carries the five things no standard results format identifies:

 - **`provider`** — what the provider calls itself through its own metadata, not the suite name.
 The